StarsThu2016/tractor_private/README.md

 Players then can visit http://{ip_address}:8080/#/{room_number}

 ## Start a game server on the AWS EC2 instance
-* Launch a m5.large on-demand EC2 instance in US East (Ohio) Zone, with AMI ami-05d46f70638444a46, and with 8080 port open.
+* Launch a t3a.small on-demand EC2 instance in US East (Ohio) Zone, with AMI ami-05d46f70638444a46, and with 8080 port open.
+The cost is $0.45/day.

 ```
 # Login the EC2 instance
 chmod 400 tractor_share.pem
 ssh -i tractor_share.pem ubuntu@{ip_address}

-# Start the game server in the screen session
+# Start the game server in a screen session
 screen
 cd tractor_private/
 npm run build